 Lynchburg: A thriving city for businesses

 There’s a reason why Lynchburg is among Forbes’ Top 100 Best Small Places for Business and Careers.
 From low unemployment rates, even lower cost of living and a competitive average cost of doing business, Lynchburg offers many local initiatives that businesses need to prosper.
 When your business is ready to invest in Lynchburg and our workforce, we are ready to support you through targeted investments that provide immediate returns and long-term benefits for Lynchburg citizens.
 Below is a sample of incentives and credits available to eligible firms relocating to or expanding in Lynchburg.
-All incentives are subject to modification, the availability of funds and review and approval by the Lynchburg Economic Development Authority.
-For more information, please contact the Office of Economic Development at 434-455-4490.

 The City of Lynchburg boasts two Enterprise Zones providing investment incentives covering 4,200 acres of commercial property.
 In our Enterprise Zones, state and local incentives combine to support existing business expansion and new business relocation.
 Incentives include cash grants for real estate investments and job creation, along with local benefits for qualifying investments.

 Real Property Investment Grant